MarieVdS/MarieVdS.github.io/README.md

 My research is focussed on developing chemical models for AGB outflows, in order to help explain the rich complexity of observations.

 ## Current position
-Marie Skłodowska-Curie Individual Fellow at the School of Physics and Astromomy, University of Leeds, UK
+Marie Skłodowska-Curie Individual Fellow at the School of Physics and Astronomy, University of Leeds, UK

 ### Previous position
 Postdoctoral Fellow of the Fund for Scientific Research (FWO) at the Institute of Astronomy, KU Leuven, Belgium